jvpcms/Genetic_Algorithm/README.md

 # Genetic_Algorithm
-Using a Gentic Algorithm to train Neural Networks in order to play a copy of the game Flappy Bird.
+Using a Genetic Algorithm to train Neural Networks in order to play a copy of the game Flappy Bird.

+## Method
+- Fixed topology of the Neural Networks